 - shredded nori seaweed (kizami nori)

-- Japanese Salted Salmon (homemade or store bought) (shredded)
+- Homemade Japanese Salted Salmon (flaked)

 - mitsuba (Japanese parsley) (for garnish)